unitaryfund/mitiq/docs/source/guide/guide_03-executors.rst

         """Simulates a circuit with depolarizing noise at level noise.

         Args:
-            circ: The quantum program as a cirq circuit.
+            circ: The input Cirq circuit.
-            obs: The observable to measure as an np.ndarray
+            obs: The observable to measure as a NumPy array.
-            noise: The depolarizing noise as a float, i.e. 0.001 is 0.1% noise
+            noise: The depolarizing noise strength as a float, i.e. 0.001 is 0.1%.
+            shots: The number of measurements.

         Returns:
             The expectation value of obs as a float.